Frazz by Jef Mallett for September 05, 2016

 23. Missing large

-richard about 8 years ago
+richard over 8 years ago

 We’ve been back to school down here in TX for 2 weeks already.
 The biggest problem with the extended break is that kids do forget things over the summer.
 Back in England (where I was born) we had about the same number of days, but there were more 1-2 week holidays (spring break was two weeks, etc) and the summer break was only ~6 weeks.